ResursBank/ResursBank.github.io/docs/testing/test-data---denmark.md

 ***

+# Status **FROZEN** – Sunset Information

-# 🔔 Sunset Notice — `FROZEN` Status Is Deprecated
+## 🔔 Sunset Notice

 The status value **`FROZEN`** is **deprecated** and will be removed from the payment flow.
-It may still appear temporarily during a transition period, but **should not be used** in new implementations.
+It may still appear during a transitional period, but **should not be used** in new implementations.

-New integrations must rely on final status values such as:
+All new integrations must rely on final status values such as:

 *   `AUTHORIZED`
 *   `REJECTED`
 *   `ANNULLED`
+*   `CAPTURED`

 ***